Using axe DevTools Linter Connector

 Environment Variables

-The Connector recognizes two environment variables.
-They are:
+The Connector recognizes the following environment variables:

-• AXE_LINTER_SERVER_URL
+AXE_LINTER_SERVER_URL

-• AXE_LINTER_SERVER_PORT
+AXE_LINTER_SERVER_PORT

-If no environment variables are set, the Connector defaults to using a server URL of http://localhost on port 3000.
+If no environment variables are set, the Connector defaults to using a server URL of http://localhost

 See Setting up axe DevTools Linter for more information about setting up your server, and see URL Quick Reference for the URL for use with the SaaS version of axe DevTools Linter.
 (You do not need to specify a port when using the SaaS version of axe DevTools Linter.)